 - A database view enables computed columns.
 A database table should not have calculated columns however a database view should.
 Suppose in the

 orderDetailstable does not have a computed column to store total sales for each line item of the order.
 If it has, the database schema would not be a good design.
 In this case, you can create a computed column named

 total, which is a product of

 - A database view enables backward compatibility.
 Suppose you have a central database, which many applications are using it.
-One day, you decide to redesign the database to adapt with the new business requirements.
-You remove some tables and create new tables, and you don’t want the changes affect other applications.
+One day, you decide to redesign the database to adapt to the new business requirements.
+You remove some tables and create new tables, and you don’t want the changes to affect other applications.
 In this scenario, you can create database views with the same schema as the legacy tables that you will remove.